hed-standard/hed-specification/docs/source/03_Schema.md

 For values that are substituted for a placeholder (`#`) child, the tag must include the parent as illustrated in this example for the  *Label* tag.
-The values that replace these `#` placeholders cannot be node names.
+The values that replace these `#` placeholders may be schema node names, if the value and unit classes associated with the `#` placeholder permit it.

 ````{admonition} **Example:** Equivalent forms for HED tag representing the label Image1.